• Skip to main content

 PHYSICAL DEMANDS AND WORKING ENVIRONMENT

-Work is performed in a standard office environment which requires occasionally lifting such articles as file boxes or heavier materials with help from others and/or lifting and carrying light objects frequently.
+Work is performed in a standard office environment which requires occasionally lifting such articles as file boxes or heavier materials (up to 50 pounds) with help from others and/or lifting and carrying light objects frequently.
+May be required to work extended hours for several consecutive days and travel between building sites.
 A job in this category may require walking or standing to a significant degree or may involve sitting most of the time with long periods of computer work and heavy phone usage.

 Teacher – Speech & Language Pathologist